joasoze/AI_Search_Python/README.md

-# Integrating AI Search in a RAG (Retrival Augumented Generation) pattern.
+# Integrating AI Search in a RAG (Retrival Augumented Generation) pattern on Azure Data Manager for Energy Data (ADME).

 This codebase is made to help accelerate anyone who wants to use AI Search, and needs to create, populate and use AI Search with Azure OpenAI in Python.

 # Background